 Impact Public Schools are free and open to all!
+We serve Kindergarten through 5th grade.

 Our culturally responsive academic model is rooted in four key elements: social-emotional learning, personalized learning pathways, project based-learning, and a joyful learning environment.